FreshDave29/SlotHel/README.md

 Info:

-green - the aircraft has left the gate (state pushback, taxi, airborne) and can depart within reasonable time.
+green - the aircraft has left the gate (EuroScope:TAXI, DEPA == Ground-Radar-Plugin: Taxi, Line-up or Take-off) and can depart within reasonable time.
+CAUTION: States from EuroScope r26 and GroundRadarPlugin V 1.4b4 Those are about to change with ES r27 or higher and may not yet be compatible.

 #### `Overdue`
 ![Overdue Img](https://i.imgur.com/8Mkr2x2.png)